Updated June 24, 2018

 A little bit about us…we are the Sinar Family.
-My name is Candy (not Candice…just Candy.)
+My name is Candy.
 I was born and raised in San Angelo, TX.
 My husband, Paul, was born in England and lived there until a month before we got married in February of 2002.
-Yes, he has a cute accent! 🙂 We met online in an MSN Christian chat room.
+Yes, he has a cute accent…though he sounds more “Tex-ish” everyday! 🙂 We met online in an MSN Christian chat room.
 Anyone remember those?
 We found love online before it became a trend.
 I am in no way an advocate for this, but sometimes God goes out of His way to make sure we find the right person…usually when we’re not even looking!
 For that, I am grateful.
-We are a perfect match, even 14 years in!
+We are a perfect match, even 16 years in!
 I am so blessed to be his wife.

 We met “in person” in May of 2001, knew pretty much immediately that God had orchestrated our meeting, fell in love, knew we couldn’t live without each other (blah, blah, blah), and started immigration paperwork for Paul to move to the States (summer of 2001).
 In the meantime, I travelled to England twice that year…once in August and again in November (when he officially popped the question at the most romantic place ever!)
 Everything was finally approved in January 2002, and he jumped on a plane with a suitcase carrying everything he could fit in it.
 We were married February 23, 2002.
 One of the happiest days of my life!
 I’m pretty sure most of my friends and family thought I had lost my mind, but that’s ok.
 I’ve never been one to do things by the book!

 In March of 2004, we welcomed our first little bundle of joy, Emily, into our lives.
 She was perfect and the apple of my eye.
 Today, she is a ray of sunshine, spreading joy wherever she goes.
 She loves life, doesn’t sweat the small stuff, and loves to read.
 She’s a little bashful when it comes to new people, but once you are her friend, you are a friend for life.
+She is a quiet leader.
+I can’t wait to see what God calls her to do in life!
 I am so blessed to be her Mom.

-In July of 2004, Paul’s oldest daughter, Vicky, came from England to visit for the summer and ended up living with us.
+In July of 2004, Paul’s oldest daughter, Vicky, came from England to visit for the summer and ended up staying to live with us.
 She was 9 years old at the time.
 We survived 3rd grade in public school (barely) and I tutored her all summer to catch her up.
 4th grade was better.
 She graduated high school as a member of the National Honor Society and a Texas Scholar.
 So proud of her!
+She is currently a manager at a local hotel.
 I may not have given birth to her, but she’s my daughter.
 I’m certain that she has taught me more than I’ve taught her!
 And yes, I’m way too young to have an adult daughter. 🙂 I am so blessed to be her Mom.

 In December of 2008, our son, Tyler, was born.
 I had prayed so hard for him.
 I knew as soon as I got the positive pregnancy test that I was having a boy.
 The pregnancy was night and day from the girls…and I had prayed constantly for a boy.
 I can remember going on a walk…just Paul and me…and telling him that we were going to have a boy this time.
 God had told me.
 He was like, “Ok, that would be cool.”
 Pretty sure he thought I was a little nuts at the time, but he humored me and went along with it.
 Today, Tyler is the sweetest, most sensitive little man.
 He loves his family and friends with all his heart, and would do anything for them.
 He loves the outdoors and learning about new places and things.
+He loves to read and is best friends to everyone he meets…both young and old!
 He challenges me to be a better mommy and always keeps me on my toes.
 I am so blessed to be his Mommy.

 Our house went on the market in February 2015, and finally sold in July 2015.
 We had toyed with buying a home in San Angelo, TX (my hometown), but that fell through when the first offer on our house in Odessa fell through…we immediately asked God what He wanted us to do.
 We knew we couldn’t stay there, and knew He had a plan.